 The College of Optometry operates EyeClinics and EyeTrends opticals throughout the Portland area.
 The eye clinics give students the chance to practice their skills and serve their community.
-Our students also are involved in outreach locally and around the world as they prepare to serve patients anywhere their careers take them.
+Our students also are involved in outreach locally through our community partners and schools.
+Students have the opportunity to provide outreach around the world through our partnership with AMIGOS eyecare (Student VOSH).

 Members and coaches of the Pacific handball team come together with the College of Optometry and the U.S. Handball Association to develop ASTM eye protection standards for the sport.

 With eyes on the skies for a pair of solar eclipses, Pacific's Todd Duncan & Karl Citek provide insights into the science behind eclipses and tips for keeping your eyes safe for upcoming events in October and April.